-When you live in accordance with the 12 laws of karma, you create good karma in your life, theoretically increasingly the likelihood for good things to happen.
-Below, find a breakdown of what each of the laws mean, plus tips for how to harness the power.
+When you live in accordance with these 12 laws of karma, you create good karma in your life, theoretically increasing the likelihood for good things to happen.
+Below, learn more about what karma is and find a breakdown of what each of the 12 laws mean, plus tips for how to harness their power.

 In order to change something in your life, you first have to accept what currently exists.
 That is the premise of the law of humility.
 This is one trait, Gray points out, that many highly successful people embody.
 “They are strong, kind, generous, and very humble people,” she says.
 “But when they all started on their paths, they had to accept certain things about themselves and society.”